cityofaustin/Residential-Permitting/_projects/shed/apply.md

 ---

-You will need to provide both the paper application and some additional documents when you apply for a permit.
-The documents you need to submit with your application will depend on the type of project you want to build.
+You need to provide a paper application and some additional documents when you apply for a permit.
+The types of documents you need to submit with your application depend on the kind of project you want to build.
+A reviewer can help you find out what documents you need if you come in for a free 20 minute consultation. &nbsp;You can also hire a professional to apply for your permit.

-Anyone applying for a permit can meet with one of our reviewers for a free 20 minute in-person consultation.
-During the consultation, the reviewer will tell you which additional documents you need for your project.
-You will not be able submit your application to the reviewer at your consultation.

 ---